Perimeter Highway: Route

-History
+History, ongoing work, and future upgrades

 The highway was originally built in 1955 to bypass city centre rush hour traffic.
 This was done in lieu of a more expensive freeway system within the Capital Region.
 The South Perimeter Highway bridge across the Red River and roadway at Pembina Highway/PTH 75 south was constructed in 1958.
 The job was tendered to Peter Leitch Construction Ltd. at a cost of $188,670.
 In December 1957, Dominion Bridge was awarded the contract ($80,157) to supply the structural steel for the overpass.
 When constructed, the Perimeter Highway was located entirely in surrounding municipalities well outside of Winnipeg's official city limits, however roughly one-quarter of the highway is now inside proper city limits following the municipal amalgamation of Winnipeg in 1972.

 The Perimeter Highway was originally unconnected between PTH 59 and PTH 15 as PTH 59 had received significant upgrades, making the need for a northeast section less pressing.
 PTH 59 continued to serve as the de facto northeast leg of the Perimeter until the mid-1990s, when PTH 59 and PTH 15 were connected.
 The last remaining two-lane section was the PTH 59 north interchange, which was upgraded over a three-year span ending in 2018.
 The highway now encircles Winnipeg as a four-lane roadway.

 Improvements were made to the western segment of the highway in the early 2010s when PTH 190, Centreport Canada Way, was constructed.
 In addition to the interchange that connected to this new highway, a flyover was constructed over Saskatchewan Avenue (PR 425) and the adjacent railway crossing; and the median was closed at the entrance to Assiniboia Downs leaving only right-in/right-out access from the southbound side.

-Shortly after the completion of the PTH 101/PTH 59 interchange, the province announced its long-term intention to upgrade the southern portion of the Perimeter Highway, PTH 100, to modern freeway standards.
-The first part of this plan was announced in 2018, when the Manitoba government declared an immediate three-year project to close uncontrolled access points to the Perimeter Highway, and construct several new service roads to direct vehicle traffic to controlled-access intersections.
-The government executed on the initial stage of this project in late 2018 by closing 12 medians and 23 left-turn accesses onto the Perimeter Highway.

-In 2020, the Manitoba government announced the first major upgrade from this plan, which would be to replace the traffic signals at St. Mary's Road with an interchange, construction for which is expected to be completed by 2024.

-In parallel to the planning and upgrades to PTH 100, the government has begun planning upgrades to PTH 101.
-Some initial work was completed by October, 2021 in which the government closed six median crossings to reduce uncontrolled intersections on PTH 101.